coltongrainger/quamash/maths-GRE.md

 These are question/answer pairs I used for rote memorization before the mathematics subject GRE.
 Here's the accompanying [tab separated text file](/2016-10-27-maths-GRE-flashcards.txt) for spaced repetition, e.g., mnemosyne.
 I used Steven A. Leduc's [Cracking the GRE Mathematics Subject Test](https://www.amazon.com/Cracking-GRE-Mathematics-Subject-Test/dp/0375429727).

 Update (2019-05-27): The rest of this page is quite **outdated**.
-Consider looking at [these syllabi](https://www.cmi.ac.in//admissions/syllabus.php) for admissions at the Chennai Mathematical Institute.
+Consider perhaps looking at [these syllabi](https://www.cmi.ac.in//admissions/syllabus.php) from the Chennai Mathematical Institute.

 ## Functions